awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 ## Protecting advanced secure string parameters<a name="parameter-store-advanced-encrypt"></a>

-When you use `PutParameter` to create an advanced secure string parameter, Parameter Store uses [envelope encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption) with the AWS Encryption SDK and a symmetric AWS KMS key to protect the parameter value\.
+When you use `PutParameter` to create an advanced secure string parameter, Parameter Store uses [envelope encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption) with the AWS Encryption SDK and a symmetric encryption AWS KMS key to protect the parameter value\.
 Each advanced parameter value is encrypted under a unique data key, and the data key is encrypted under an KMS key\.
 You can use the [AWS managed key](concepts.md#aws-managed-cmk) for the account \(`aws/ssm`\) or any customer managed key\.

 The [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/) is an open\-source, client\-side library that helps you to encrypt and decrypt data using industry standards and best practices\.
 It's supported on multiple platforms and in multiple programming languages, including a command\-line interface\.
 You can view the source code and contribute to its development in GitHub\.